Dragonfly Energy Holdings Corp. (DFLI) – Don’t Believe the Hype: Check The Facts

 Dragonfly Energy Holdings Corp.
-(NASDAQ: DFLI) is -78.49% lower on its value in year-to-date trading and has touched a low of $2.52 and a high of $28.75 in the current 52-week trading range.
+(NASDAQ: DFLI) is -86.97% lower on its value in year-to-date trading and has touched a low of $1.38 and a high of $28.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DFLI stock was last observed hovering at around $3.10 in the last trading session, with the day’s loss setting it -0.54% off its average median price target of $10.00 for the next 12 months.
-It is also 76.73% off the consensus price target high of $11.00 offered by 3 analysts, but current levels are 71.56% higher than the price target low of $9.00 for the same period.
+The DFLI stock was last observed hovering at around $1.50 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $10.00 for the next 12 months.
+It is also 85.91% off the consensus price target high of $11.00 offered by 3 analysts, but current levels are 82.78% higher than the price target low of $9.00 for the same period.

 Click Here to Download the FREE Report.